1871fotc/fotc/docs/stories/federation-walk.md

 ???+ directions "Directions"

-    Retrace your steps along Federation Avenue then return down the hill to the starting point.
+    :fontawesome-solid-person-walking-arrow-loop-left:{ .deep-purple } Retrace your steps along Federation Avenue then return down the hill to the starting point.

 ![Federation celebrations in Queen Street, Brisbane, 1901](../assets/federation-celebrations-1901.jpg){ width="70%" }